Should I Reject This Participant? How to Fairly Identify Low-Quality Research Participants

 We recommend only using attention checks that have previously been validated as accurately measuring attentiveness and data quality.
 Although it may seem like attention check questions were all created equal, research has shown that it isn’t so simple to create good check questions.
 Questions that are thought of as attention checks don’t always measure attention and data quality.
 Some questions may instead be measuring memory, vocabulary level, or even culturally-specific knowledge that participants should not be expected to have.
 Because of this, pass rates on some attention checks are correlated with certain demographic factors such as, socioeconomic status, education, and race.
 Additionally, research has shown that some attention checks will be failed even by careful and attentive participants who may interpret a question in different ways than researchers intended.

 We also do not recommend using questions that are written in a crafty way to catch participants who do not read every single word extremely carefully.
-These “gotcha” type questions are challenging even for well meaning and attentive respondents, and do not take into account the fact that respondents, no matter how they are recruited, are human beings who by nature have shifting attentions and are not perfect.
+These “gotcha” type questions are challenging even for well-meaning and attentive respondents, and do not take into account the fact that respondents, no matter how they are recruited, are human beings who by nature have shifting attentions and are not perfect.

 There can be great variability in what some attention check questions measure, and the difficulty of attention checks is not always straightforward.
 Therefore, we do not recommend rejecting participants for failing a single attention or manipulation check.
 However, when participants fail multiple, straightforward and simple attention checks there may be grounds for a rejection.
 Like speeding or straight-lining, performance on attention checks is often best considered alongside other measures of data quality.